adilhusain01/falling-bird-client/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# Catch Goofy

+A fun blockchain-based game where you catch falling Goofy birds and win rewards!
+Built with React + Vite and integrated with Somnia testnet.

+This game allows players to place bets, catch falling Goofy birds at the right moment, and earn multiplied rewards based on their timing.

 Currently, two official plugins are available: